NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 well-registered to each other and to the DEM, and if the DEM is accurate.
 Consider inspecting first the files mentioned earlier in :numref:`ba_out_files`.

-Ideally, the 50th percentiles should be under 1 GSD.
+The 50th percentiles should be on the order of 1 GSD or less.

 The file::